- August 26th, 2021

-EUROPE POWER-Spot prices jump on lower wind supply
+EUROPE POWER-Spot prices tick up on lower wind supply

-European wholesale spot power prices rose on Wednesday as wind supply is expected to fall throughout the region.
+European wholesale spot power prices edged up on Thursday as wind supply was seen lower on Friday.

 ›

-European wholesale spot power prices rose on Wednesday as wind supply is expected to fall throughout the region.
+European wholesale spot power prices edged up on Thursday as wind supply was seen lower on Friday.

 ›